nbittich/app-burgernabije-besluitendatabank/README.md

 ## Tutorials
 You can run this app in a few different ways
 - Only run the front-end and use the existing back-end.
 [Instructions for this can be found in the frontend repo](https://github.com/lblod/frontend-burgernabije-besluitendatabank)
-- Run the back-end and run your own consumers.
+- Run the back-end with your own consumers & front-end included.
 [Instructions for this are found below](#basic-setup)

 **Pre-requisites**: Docker & Docker-Compose installed.
 Some parts of the tutorials may use drc as an alias for docker-compose